cchdo/exchange/docs/bottle.rst

 Required Bottle Parameters
 --------------------------

-The following parameters are REQUIRED to be present in exchange bottle files where the parameter name occurs witin the :ref:`parameter and unit lines` and their values be present in the :ref:`data lines`.
+The following parameters are REQUIRED to be present in exchange bottle files where the parameter name occurs within the :ref:`parameter and unit lines` and their values be present in the :ref:`data lines`.

 * :ref:`EXPOCODE`
 * :ref:`STNNBR`